Security Recommendations

 - Upgrade to new major releases promptly consistent with the deployment use case.

-- Disable any network services not in use.
+- Disable any network services when not in use.

 - Configure Syslog settings to send logs to an external server (CORE | SCALE).